tilt-dev/tilt.build/blog/_posts/2021-05-26-wip-vs-harness.md

 ## Blurred Lines

 We recommend you use both GitOps and local K8s together!
-Tilt-team does this.
+The Tilt team does this.

 For local dev and CI, we use Tilt to run services against [a one-time-use KIND cluster](https://blog.tilt.dev/2021/04/02/kubernetes-on-ci.html).